 Vaccinated guests must present a negative PCR or antigen test result taken no more than 2 days prior to sailing in order to board.
 (Previously, it was 3 days.)

-As of September 15, unvaccinated kids ages 2 to 11 may present either a negative PCR or antigen test result no more than 3 days prior to sailing, but not on boarding day.
+Beginning December 17, 2021, unvaccinated guests age 2 - 11 will need to get a negative PCR test taken no more than 3 days prior to sailing — but not on boarding day.
 Antigen tests are not accepted for unvaccinated guests.

 There continues to be no testing required for guests under age 2.